manytask/.github/profile/README.md

 # Manytask | Test students solutions

-**Manytask** is a robust platform for managing and organizing programming language courses: test, score and
+**Manytask** is a robust platform for managing and organizing programming language courses: test, score and store.

 ### Key Features: